 Programs for Relapse Prevention

-Programs that focus on preventing relapse include extended care, aftercare program and sober living.
+Programs that focus on preventing relapse include extended care, aftercare program, sober living, and our Soledad House Alumni Program.
 These types of programs provide you with a solid foundation to your recovery.
 Additionally, they add a buffer before you step back into the real world.
 You gain extra time to build skills such as strong communication, trigger awareness, conflict management and self-awareness.

 Additionally, you’ll have the opportunity to learn from others and to build a solid support network you can lean on during times when you feel alone.
 This is key to maintaining sobriety.
 This added time will also help to cement your newfound skills, giving you an adequate opportunity to practice them and to ensure you feel comfortable using them in your day to day life.